vectorgrp/sil-kit/docs/usage/replay.rst

        "GroupName": "CAN1",   "GroupSource": "",   "GroupPath": "CAN_DataFrame"

-Channels that are invalid or not recognized by the VIB are not displayed by this tool.
+Channels that are invalid or not recognized by the SILKIT are not displayed by this tool.
-The MDF channel description displayed is already in a suitable format for inclusion in a VIB configuration:
+The MDF channel description displayed is already in a suitable format for inclusion in a SILKIT configuration:

 .. code-block:: javascript